 When you use VPN services, they will improve your online security.
 However, the downside to this is, it takes time to encrypt your data.
 This takes up processing power and thus affects your internet speed.

 Users who send emails and browse for the majority of time won’t notice much difference.

 However, as soon as you stream videos, download torrents or other large files, then you can notice your connection begin to lag.

 One thing to note at this point.
 ISP’s are well known for throttling connections when users stream.

 Even YouTube use can cause them to slow your internet connection.
 A good VPN will prevent them from doing this.

 To find the speediest of VPN’s, there were three main testing criteria.
 These are:

-Ping: This is a signal that is sent to a web page, and then the reply is sent back to your device.
+Ping: This is a signal sent to a web page, and then the reply is sent back to your device.
 This is measured in milliseconds (ms).
 The lower this number, the faster your VPN connection.

 Download Speeds: This is how fast data will travel from a server through your connection and to your device.

-The standard measurement for download speeds is Mbps (megabits per second).
+The standard measurement for download speeds in Mbps (megabits per second).
 It doesn’t matter what your online activities are, most of the time you will be downloading something, so the higher this figure, the faster your connection speed.